archlinux/aur/README.md

 Animated GIFs for example can be large, and can quickly add up to take up valuable disk space, so downloading them can be turned off.
 Another issue on reddit is that often images are not linked directly but via webpages on sites like imgur.
 I have included functions which go on to get data from those sites so as to not miss anything.
 These functions can be called separately using the command line options, to just download a whole imgur album for example.

 My aim is to keep SnooScraper written in POSIX-compliant shell script, for portability and efficiency, it should work in any shell.
-I've tried it in bash, dash and zsh on GNU/Linux so far.
-It should work on other operating systems but I haven't tried.
+I've tried it in bash, dash and zsh on GNU/Linux, and in bash on Cygwin in Windows so far.
+It should work on other operating systems I haven't tried.
 SnooScraper is free software, feel free to submit issues, patches, or use it in your own project.

 **Supported External Sites:** imgur, tumblr, instagram